Lightning-AI/litgpt/README.md

 python chat.py
 ```

-### Run Lit-Parrot on smaller consumer devices
+### Run large models on smaller consumer devices

-Porting from Lit-LLaMA in progress 👷
+We support LLM.int8 and GPTQ.int4 inference by following [this guide](howto/inference.md#run-large-models-on-consumer-devices).

 ## Finetune the model